diogo-correia-tec/civi-frontend-mobile-exercise/README.md

 ## Exercise Summary
 Consume JSON messages from an API, and display them to a user.

-You may use any resources, programming languages, platforms, or frameworks to fulfill the exercise.
+You may use almost any resources, programming languages, platforms, or frameworks to fulfill the exercise (ideally React Native in frontend, please don't use "expo").
 Put all the code into a single git repository.
 The exercise should not take more than a few hours, so scope the level of effort to that amount of time.
 We will use the code as the basis of a technical discussion later.

 ### Backend Detail
 Create a backend service that serves JSON over HTTP.
 It should have one API endpoint at /messages that returns a JSON array of objects.
 Each object has the following fields: